MetaFam/mimis/README.md

 Some nodes are pathological in that they have absurdly large contents.
 For example, `/book/by/<author>/<title>/` where I would like to begin to collect all the world's writing in the form of exploded [EPubs](//www.w3.org/TR/epub-33/).
 The `by/` directory would have an entry for every name of every author.

 Ceramic updates are limited to 256KiB.
 A secondary data structure needs to be constructed to hold the hundreds of thousands entries – some sort of balanced tree.
 Then, for browsing, cache it in a system capable of quickly sorting and filtering it.

+### Shattering

+As a solution, I would like to create nodes that represent a tree structure within Mïmis.
+Entries are added to a node until it reaches capacity.
+At that point it "shatters" and replaces it's list with a set of children partitioning the search space.

 ## Cache Invalidation